BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 * Procedures, functions, views, triggers and computed columns display the decoded blr if no source exists.
 * Display of initial value (seed), increment and next value within sequence generator display.
 * New query and data retrieval for both user and system tables.
+* BlackbirdSql background and UI thread tasks compliant with the IDE TaskHandler and implement the user cancel feature for background tasks from the TaskHandler window.
+* All exception, task progress and task status reporting logged to the output window accessible under *BlackbirdSql* in the dropdown (Enabled by default under Options).
+* The connection node `Refresh` command option in the SE will successfully recover from a connection timeout shutdown exception, to the node's previous state

 ### AutoIncrement Identity Fields
 There is a simple parser coded in C++/Cli which parses the Trigger source for linkage to the auto-increment sequence generator.
 The original parser code was ported from the pgsql LISP con-cell parser but then scrapped in favor of the [greenlion/PHP-SQL-Parser](https://github.com/greenlion/PHP-SQL-Parser) PHP parser, which meant writing a class library, the Cell class, which could imitate PHP style arrays/variables.
 This library is fully functional but the port of the parser itself was not completed because the partial port satisfied the needs for parsing the Trigger DDL.</br>